 Key to Heathrow’s campaign for a third runway is that additional capacity is essential to secure links between the UK and international growth markets in Asia and elsewhere.

-Today at 12:35pm UK time (if all goes to plan!) a Boeing 787 operating as British Airways flight BA191 will depart from London Heathrow Terminal 5.
+Today, 3 March 2014, at 12:35, a Boeing 787 operating as British Airways flight BA191 will depart from London Heathrow Terminal 5.
 10 hours and 25 minutes later it should land at Bergstrom International airport in Austin, Texas, completing the inaugural flight from London Heathrow to Austin.

 Initially the service will operate five times a week, increasing to daily from 5 May 2014.